tanhauhau/tanhauhau.github.io/src/routes/(blog)/compile-svelte-in-your-head/+page.md

 label: blog
 ---

+> **⚠️ This series was written for Svelte 3/4.
+For Svelte 5, please read the updated series: [Compile Svelte 5 in your head](/compile-svelte-5-in-your-head)**

 ## Background

 A while ago, [@swyx](https://twitter.com/swyx) came back to Singapore and visited us in [Shopee Singapore](https://careers.shopee.sg/about/) ([We're hiring!](https://grnh.se/32e5b3532)).